yukikitayama/yukikitayama/README.md

 ### Hi there 👋

-Here are a few things that descrive me:
+Here are a few things that describe me:

 - :zap: I'm currently working full-time at [Guzman Energy](https://www.guzmanenergy.com/) as a Data Scientist
 - :briefcase: I use Python to perform data analysis and use React with TypeScript to develop web application at work.